 After paying the rent for a year, the parish community has been promised a five-year agreement to use the Cathedral free of charge.

 The phones of the Deputy Head of the Ideology and Youth Department of Mogilev City Executive Committee, Irina Stolyarova, and of the Head of the Department's Ideology Section, Oleg Koropov, went unanswered when Forum 18 called on 6 and 7 March to find out whether the Executive Committee gave the church a written promise that it would be able to use the Cathedral free of charge after the parish has completed the rental period.

 Minsk: "Exactly two years ago .. we were forcibly evicted from our church building"

 "Exactly two years ago (17 February 2021) we were forcibly evicted from our church building," the Church wrote on its Telegram channel on 17 February.
 "Looking back, I want to thank God, He did not leave us, but on the contrary was with us and strengthened us."

-The Deputy Head of Minsk City Executive Committee's Ideology and Religious Affairs Department, Yekaterina Kaverina, refused to respond when Forum 18 asked on 6 March whether the authorities will compensate New Life Church for its building from which they evicted it in February 2021.
+The Deputy Head of Minsk City Executive Committee's Ideology, Religion, and Ethnic Affairs Coordination Department, Yekaterina Kaverina, refused to respond when Forum 18 asked on 6 March whether the authorities will compensate New Life Church for its building from which they evicted it in February 2021.

 On 25 September 2022, police banned New Life Church from meeting for Sunday worship in the car park of the building from which officials forcibly evicted it in February 2021.
 Police detained the Church's pastor Vyacheslav Goncharenko and another pastor Antoni Bokun.
 A judge fined each two months' average wage for leading the 18 September 2022 service in the church's car park which police had observed.
 (END)